bsssshhhhhhh/svelte-data-grid/README.md

 - `filterFn` - Function to use to filter the rows.
 Passed as the first parameter to Array.prototype.filter *(Default: `function() { return true; }`)*
 - `__extraRows` - If it is desired that the virtual list include more DOM rows than are visible, the number of extra rows can be specified in `__extraRows` *(Default: 0)*
 - `__columnHeaderResizeCaptureWidth` The width of the element, in pixels, placed at the right border of a column that triggers that column's resize. *(Default: 20)*

+## Sorting and Filtering
+You can override the default `filterFn` and `sortFn` options to filter and sort.
+Alternatively, you can handle filtering and sorting from outside DataGrid, passing in the sorted/filtered `rows` array from your parent component.

 ## Events:
  - `columnOrderUpdated` - Fired when the user has dragged a column to a new position.
 The updated column order can be accessed from `component.get().columns`